-Learn how to adjust a manual slack adjuster for your CDL Air Brake Test - watch the video!
+Learn how to adjust a manual slack adjuster for your CDL Air Brake Test.

 Hi there Smart Drivers, Rick with Smart Drive Test talking to you today about how to adjust a manual slack adjusters for the purposes of your CDL license test.